 Fattoush

-I love salads, something I got from my countless salad outings with my mom, and fattoush has to be one of my favorites.
-The combination of the veggies with the fresh dressing, pomegranate molasses, and crunchy pita chips is just out of this world.
-So let me show you how to make it!
+I’ve always loved salads, a passion sparked by countless salad outings with my mom, and Fattoush has to be one of my favorites.
+Let me show you how to make it!

-A bowl of colorful fattoush salad, featuring chopped veggies with lemon slices
+A bowl of colorful fattoush salad, featuring chopped veggies with poemgranate sumac dressing

 This fattoush salad will find a way to your heart.